The California Model

 - Expanding reentry services statewide.

-CDCR/CCHCS has incorporated CA Model principles at various test sites, including Valley State Prison (VSP), Salinas Valley State Prison (SVSP), Central California Women’s Facility (CCWF), and California Medical Facility (CMF), to identify scalable possibilities for all CDCR prisons.
+CDCR/CCHCS has incorporated CA Model principles at various test sites, including Valley State Prison (VSP), Salinas Valley State Prison (SVSP), and Central California Women’s Facility (CCWF) to identify scalable possibilities for all CDCR prisons.

 - VSP: Custody staff working in the Youth Offender Rehabilitative Community have received intensive training in dynamic security and the importance of creating a more normalized living environment.
 Additionally, custody and health care staff are working with incarcerated people and community leaders to develop an in-prison reentry facility in which community organizations provide services to people in the last one to two years of their sentence to prepare them for release.
 Through the Youthful Offender Program (YOP), incarcerated people participate in intensive trauma-informed programs that address the root causes of criminal behavior as well as victim impact and family relationships.